drBenway/pixi-vn-wiki/start/markup-tailwindcss.md

 **What is Tailwind CSS?** Tailwind CSS is a utility-first CSS framework for rapidly building custom designs.
 It is a low-level framework that provides a set of utility classes that can be used to build custom designs without having to leave the HTML.
 You can get more information on how install it [here](https://tailwindcss.com/docs/installation).

-You can learn more about Tailwind CSS on the [Tailwind CSS website](https://tailwindcss.com/).
+You can learn more on the [Tailwind CSS website](https://tailwindcss.com/).

 It is also possible to install Tailwind CSS Plugins.
 Here is a list of some of them: